Optimization of CNOT circuits on limited connectivity architecture: Proof of Lemma 1

 \begin{appendix}

-\section{Proof of Lemma \ref{lem:MinSteinerSize}}
+\section{Proof of Lemma 1}

-\begin{proof}[Proof of Lemma \ref{lem:MinSteinerSize}] Denote $T_k(G) = \max_{|S|=k,S\subseteq V}T_G(S)$, where $T_G(S)$ is the size (the number of vertices) of the minimum Steiner tree for vertex set $S$ in $G$.
+\begin{proof}[Proof of Lemma 1] Denote $T_k(G) = \max_{|S|=k,S\subseteq V}T_G(S)$, where $T_G(S)$ is the size (the number of vertices) of the minimum Steiner tree for vertex set $S$ in $G$.

 Let $S=\cbra{u_1, \cdots, u_k} \subseteq V$ and $A$ be an empty set.
-In a connected graph $G(V,E)$, let the distance between two vertices be the number of edges in a shortest path that connect them.
+In a connected graph $G(V,E)$, let the distance between two vertices be the number of edges in the shortest path that connects them.
 Let $d(i,j)$ denote the distance between vertex $i$ and $j$ in Graph $G$, $d(A, v)$ denote the minimum distance between vertex $v$ and set $A$.

 Firstly put $u_1$ into set $A$, and then put all of $v\in V$ such that $d(A, v)= 3$ into $A$.
 That is, \begin{itemize} \item $d(v_i,v_j) \geq 3$ if $v_i, v_j \in A$. \item $d(A, v_i) \leq 2$ if $v_i \not\in A$. \end{itemize} Let $A'=\{a_1,\cdots, a_k\}$ be a set such that the element $a_i\in A'$ is a vertex in set $A$ and closest to $u_i$ in $S$.
 By the construction of $A$, we have $T_{G}(\cbra{a_1, \cdots, a_k})\leq 3(|A| - 1) + 1\leq 3|A|$.